MiSTer-devel/PSX_MiSTer/README.md

 - EB     - DMA and CPU interlock error
 - EC     - DMA FIFO overflow
 - ED     - CPU Data/Bus request timeout -> will also appear if the BIOS is not found or corrupt or no SDRAM module is installed
+- EF     - BusWidth for SPU was set to 8 Bit (but should be 16 bit)

 ## Debug Options